agilepro/PDFLayout/README.md

 Paragraphs hold a list of text fragments, each can be styled with a different font/size.
 Word-wrap will then flow all these text fragments into a single paragraph.

+The addTextCarefully checks each Unicode code point to see if the font supports it, and replaces the charater with a "?" if not supported by font.
+Unfortunately the default behavior of PDFBox is that characters missing from the font throw an exception stopping all layout and preventing all results.

 Paragraphs can have some white space before and after them which provides space between paragraphs.
 Set the spaceBefore and spaceAfter to zero to disable this.